-Data discovery involves identifying and locating sensitive or regulated data in order to adequately protect it or securely remove it.
-Data discovery is a priority for many enterprise security teams because it is a crucial component of compliance readiness.
+Data discovery involves identifying and locating sensitive or regulated data to adequately protect it or securely remove it.
+One of the biggest business intelligence trends in recent years, data discovery, is a priority for many enterprise security teams because it is a crucial component of compliance readiness.
 Data discovery involves auditing sensitive or regulated information, including confidential or proprietary data as well as protected data such as personally identifiable information (PII) or electronic protected health information (ePHI).
-Data discovery enables security teams to identify this information in order to protect it and ensure its confidentiality, integrity, and availability.
+Data discovery enables security teams to identify this information to protect it and ensure its confidentiality, integrity, and availability.

-In today’s era of remote workers, business is frequently conducted in the cloud and file sharing and storage are the norm.
+In today’s era of remote workers, business is frequently conducted in the cloud where file sharing and storage is the norm.
 This poses a challenge to enterprises that need to know precisely where their sensitive or regulatory data resides.
 Considering the interconnectivity that exists today between business processes, data is placed in several systems, applications, databases, and shared files, making its protection, authentication, and confidentiality a challenge for enterprises.
-Data discovery is a solution for identifying a company’s data in full and making sure that the appropriate controls are in place for security best practices and regulatory compliance measures.
+Data discovery is a solution for identifying a company’s data in full and making sure that the appropriate controls are in place for the best security practices and regulatory compliance measures.

-The true goals of data discovery, therefore, are to identify and classify data in order to make determining the threat, the affected resources requiring protection, and the fallout of potential data leaks more manageable.
-In 2012, Gartner predicted the need for context aware security, due to cloud computing, IT consumerization, and the quickly evolving threats to sensitive enterprise data.
+The true goals of data discovery, therefore, are to identify and classify data to make determining the threat, the affected resources requiring protection, and the fallout of potential data leaks more manageable.
+Gartner predicted the need for context aware security back in 2012, following the growth of cloud computing, IT consumerization, and the quickly evolving threats to sensitive enterprise data.
 Gartner touted context aware security as being “able to cope with emerging threats and evolving business requirements for greater openness.”
-Gartner also suggested that CISOs begin moving toward context aware and adaptive security infrastructure, coupled with secure web gateways and endpoint protection platforms to replace older, now-insufficient static security infrastructures like firewalls.
+Gartner also suggested that CISO’s begin moving toward context aware and adaptive security infrastructure, coupled with secure web gateways and endpoint protection platforms to replace older, now-insufficient static security infrastructures like firewalls.

 Gartner analyst Neil MacDonald described context aware security as “the use of supplemental information to improve security decisions at the time they are made, resulting in more accurate security decisions capable of supporting dynamic business and IT environments.”
 Gartner was right: by having a full understanding of contextual factors such as file type, sensitivity, user, and location, security teams and the solutions they employ can make more effective and timely decisions when protecting information across a wide range of use cases.
 Data discovery provides much of these contextual clues by identifying sensitive and regulated data requiring protection.